 One downside of living in Hewlett, however, is that residents on average have to contend with a long commute, spending on average 35.62 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-In Hewlett, a lot of people use the train to get to work every day though Hewlett is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Hewlett has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Hewlett.
 50.11% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.